ChristianOrr/ChristianOrr.github.io/_posts/2019-03-19-mushlinearreg.md

 If you look at the amount of unique elements in each column, it ranges from 2 to 12.
 This will become a problem when I do PCA, because I need each element in a column to be comparable to each other on a scale.
 For example, you can't measure objectively how close one cap shape is to a different cap shape, or how close an odor is to a different odor on a numerical scale.
 The solution to this problem is to create a new column for each unique element in a column.
 The next issue is that the elements in each column aren't comparable to elements in other columns.
 For example, you can't compare a specific cap shape to an odor.
-To solve this I will use a skikit-learn function called StandardScalar, which gives each column the same mean = 0, and standard deviation = 1.
+To solve this I will use a scikit-learn function called StandardScalar, which gives each column the same mean = 0, and standard deviation = 1.
 This essentially makes the elements in each column directly comparable.

 ```python